 Unless action is taken to enable food exports from Ukraine, economist Vitalii Dankevych predicts that the world will see a humanitarian crisis.

-On August 24, 2022, Food Tank’s Tour will stop in Chicago, Illinois for a summit on Digitization Across the Food Supply Chain hosted by the University of Illinois Urbana Champaign.
+On August 24, 2022, Food Tank’s Tour will stop in Chicago, Illinois for a summit on Technology and the Future of Our Food Systems hosted by the University of Illinois Chicago.

 The Biden-Harris Administration will invest US$1 billion in order to create a fairer, more competitive, and more resilient meat and poultry supply chain.